Real-time Outdoor Localization Using Radio Maps: A Deep Learning Approach: Numerical Results

 \subsection{Examples}

-In Figures \ref{fig:LocUNetResults} and \ref{fig:LocUNetResultsMild}, we show the results of LocUNet for two example test maps in the previously explained Nominal and Robustness scenarios, where Fig. \ref{fig:LocUNetResults} and Fig. \ref{fig:LocUNetResultsMild} are examples of critical (very low RSS/high pathloss at the UE for each BS beacon) and typical UE reception scenarios in RadioLocSeer Dataset.

-In each of the figures, in the first two rows, we show the simulated radio maps for the considered 5 BS locations, which serve as the real-surrogate (ground-truth) (From top to bottom): DPM ground-truth (for the pathloss measurements at UE in the Nominal Scenario), IRT with cars ground-truth (for the Robustness Scenario).
+In Fig.~\ref{fig:LocUNetResultsMild}, we show the results of LocUNet for a typical test map in the previously explained Nominal and Robustness Scenarios.
+In the first two rows, we show the radio maps for the considered 5 BS locations, which serve as the surrogate ground-truth (From top to bottom): DPM ground-truth (for the pathloss measurements at UE in the Nominal Scenario), IRT with cars ground-truth (for the Robustness Scenario).
 In the third row, the DPM estimations via RadioUNet are shown.

-In the last rows, we show the heatmaps and the locations estimations (i.e., the CoM of the quasi-heatmap, marked with yellow squares) of the LocUNet for the considered three scenarios, where we partitioned the quasi-heatmap in two partial heatmaps, representing the positive and the negative values (normalized by its max. and min. pixel value, respectively), which we call the \emph{positive heatmap} and the \emph{negative heatmap}.
+In the last row, we show the heatmaps and the locations estimations (i.e., the CoM of the quasi-heatmap, marked with yellow squares) of the LocUNet for the considered two scenarios, where we partitioned the quasi-heatmap in two partial heatmaps, representing the positive and the negative values (normalized by its max. and min. pixel value, respectively), which we call the \emph{positive heatmap} and the \emph{negative heatmap}.
 The true location of the UE is marked with green cross.

-In each scenario, we observe that one of the heatmaps (the positive ones for the first scenario, and the negative one for the second scenario\footnote{Notice that the CoM of the quasi-heatmap is invariant to the multiplication of the quasi-heatmap by $-1$.}) serves as a \emph{belief map} about the location of the UE, while the other one as a \emph{disbelief map}.
-We see that the non-zero pixels (There are much more of them in the Nominal Scenario) of the disbelief maps are concentrated on the pixels occupied by the buildings and are distanced from the neighborhood of the estimated location.
+We note that the CoM of the quasi-heatmap is invariant to the multiplication of the quasi-heatmap by $-1$.
+In each scenario, we observe that one of the heatmaps (the positive ones for the first scenario, and the negative one for the second scenario) serves as a \emph{belief map} about the location of the UE, while the other one as a \emph{disbelief map}.
+We see that the non-zero pixels (there are more of them in the Nominal Scenario) of the disbelief maps are concentrated about the pixels of the buildings and are distanced from the neighborhood of the estimated location.

-Another observation we make, is that, with increasing mismatch (i.e. from the first to the last scenario) between the radio map estimations and the real-surrogate simulations, the number of pixels occupied by the disbelief map reduces.
-This demonstrates the diminishing confidence of the LocUNet about where the UE is \emph{not} located at, while the uncertainty due to propagation model and the environment knowledge mismatch increases.

-In all the scenarios, the city maps and the Tx locations were given as additional inputs to LocUNet.